 Why isn't Walmart in the top 5 for ecommerce?

 Walmart generates ~$681B annually, but roughly 83% of revenue comes from physical stores.
-Walmart.com has strong US traffic, but as a share of global internet traffic, it's structurally smaller than marketplace-native competitors.
-Walmart only appeared in Cloudflare Radar's top 10 General E-Commerce on 11 days of Q1 2026.
+Walmart.com has strong US traffic, but as a share of global internet traffic it's structurally smaller than marketplace-native competitors.
+Walmart appeared in Cloudflare Radar's top 10 General E-Commerce on only 11 days of Q1 2026, bumped into the top 10 for about a month from late March to late April (peaking at #8), dropped out again every week from May 4 through June 1, then clawed back to #8 (raw) on the June 30 quarter close.
+The structural read is that its traffic is too thin for a consistent top-10 slot: it flickers in and out at the #7-8 line rather than holding it.

 What's the difference between Cloudflare Radar rankings and GMV rankings?